Image

 In addition, our 5th-grade students took part in a special session focused on online safety called NetSmartz.
 This program is a trusted internet safety program developed by the National Center for Missing & Exploited Children.
 At Mission Kids, they use this engaging, age-appropriate curriculum to teach students ages 5–17 about online safety, digital citizenship, and cyberbullying.
 The lessons use animated videos, interactive discussions, and take-home resources to help students learn how to protect themselves and their friends online.

-Overcast , with a high of 82 and low of 68 degrees.
-Overcast for the morning, cloudy in the afternoon, sunny in the evening, overcast overnight.
+Partly Cloudy , with a high of 78 and low of 61 degrees.
+Partly Cloudy in the morning, sunny during the afternoon, overcast overnight.